Audrey Roloff is no longer a cast member on Little People, Big World.

 She and her husband, Jeremy, quit the program in 2018.

-However, the author/podcast host/frequent user of Instagram will forever be associated with the family behind this popular reality show -- but not always in a positive sense.
+However, the author/podcast host/frequent user of Instagram will forever be associated with the family behind this popular TLC show - but not always in a positive sense.

 As has been made evident more and more of late, simply put: Audrey and her in-laws do not get along.